Codes of Practice

 Producer Members of the PGA are committed to responsible production of potatoes to supply a complex food chain.
 Potato Producers in Alberta have developed the "Codes of Practice" and are committed to managing their operations in accordance with these codes.
 These codes identify desired results and define actions expected of producers.

-The seven codes contained in this document include:
+The seven codes are:

 - Food Safety

 - Identity Preservation

 - Farm Safety

 - Human Resources